bstaruk/starbase/readme.md

 If you want to remove these for any reason, perform the following steps:

 1. run `yarn remove es6-promise whatwg-fetch` in the project root to remove the dependencies
-2. remove the first few lines of `/src/bundle.js` (it'll be obvious which ones)
+2. remove the lines in `/src/bundle.js` that fall under the "fetch & promise polyfills" comment (it'll be obvious which ones)

-_Note: if you think you might use fetch in the future, comment-out the includes instead of deleting them.
+_Note: if you think you might use fetch in the future, comment-out the requires instead of deleting them.
 Commented-out code is not included in production builds._

 ## features you may want to customize